YilmazBatal/CubeXMaze/README.md

 This game is my very first game to learn unity engine.
 I did it when i was in high school in late 2021.

 # System Requirements
-1. Patato PC (literally anything can run this game)
+1. Potato PC (literally anything can run this game)

 # How to try the game?
 1. Download Zip/Rar.